avishaiwa/SVLS/README.txt

 =============
 The SVLS algorithm uses the PROPACKmod package for computing fast singular value decomposition.
 You can download PROPACKmod from here:  http://sun.stanford.edu/~rmunk/PROPACK/

 Some of the files in the Simulations directory use other packages, since we compare SVLS to other algorithms.
-To be able to run these comparisons, you will have to download and install the following packages:
+To be able to run all of these comparisons, you will have to download and install the following packages:

 1. optSpace, from : http://web.engr.illinois.edu/~swoh/software/optspace/code.html